CrosswaveOmega/JSPyBridge_Async/docs/introduction.rst

     redprop=chalk.get_s('red')
     red=call_s("world!")

-It makes two thread synchronous (blocking) calls to Node.JS.
+It makes two thread synchronous (blocking) calls to NodeJS.
 One to get a reference for the 'red' property (really a method), and another to call the newly referenced 'red' method the "world" argument.

-It's equivalent to the below:

 .. code-block:: python